-On 5 December 2018 the Technical Board of Appeal of the European Patent Office (EPO) issued a remarkable decision in case T 1063/18 to overturn a recently implemented amendment to Rule 28(2) EPC, thereby undoing what was effectively an amendment to the Implementing Regulations to the Convention on the Grant of European Patents initiated by the European Union (EU).
+As we recently reported, the Technical Board of Appeal of the European Patent Office (EPO) issued a remarkable decision in case T 1063/18 to disregard a recent amendment to Rule 28(2) EPC, thereby undoing what was effectively an amendment to the Implementing Regulations to the Convention on the Grant of European Patents initiated by the European Union (EU).
 This decision can be seen as underlining the independence of the EPO’s Boards of Appeal from the EU, an important and timely reminder for everyone grappling with the impact of Brexit on IP in Europe.

 The amendment to Rule 28(2) EPC, which entered into force in July 2017, was held to be in conflict with Article 53(b) EPC as interpreted by the Enlarged Board of Appeal.
 According to Article 164(2) EPC, in case of conflict, the Articles prevail, thus rendering the amendment to Rule 28(2) EPC void.

-The case represents the latest twist in a long running legal saga concerning the patentability of plant products produced by essentially biological processes.
+The case represents the latest twist in a long running legal and political saga concerning the patentability of plant products produced by essentially biological processes.

 In 1999 the EPO implemented the “Biotech” Directive (Directive 98/44/EC of the European Parliament and of the Council of 6 July 1998 on the legal protection of biotechnological inventions), with the purpose of harmonising national law on the patentability of inventions relating to biological material.

 As a result of the Biotech Directive, essentially biological processes for producing plants and animals are excluded from patentability, and this is implemented by Article 53(b) EPC.
 A process for the production of plants and animals is considered to be essentially biological if it consists entirely of natural phenomena such as crossing or selection.
 However, biotechnological methods of producing transgenic plants and tools such as genetic markers for use in such methods can be patented.